 Equity Awards.
 Our Compensation Committee believes that long-term Company performance is best achieved by an ownership culture that encourages long-term performance by our executive officers through the use of equity-based awards.
 Our SunPower Corporation 2015 Omnibus Incentive Plan, or 2015 Equity Plan, permits the grant of stock options, stock appreciation rights, restricted shares, restricted stock units, performance shares, and other stock-based awards.
-Consistent with our goal to attract, retain, and reward executive officers who contribute to our long-term success in fiscal 2020, the Compensation Committee evaluates long-term equity awards between 50th and 75th percentiles of the market.
-Positioning against the market data may be higher or lower based on individual-specific factors such as individual performance, experience, scope of responsibilities, and company performance.

-The Compensation Committee then allocated long-term equity awards between time-based and performancebased restricted stock units.
-To balance the advantages of both time-based and performance-based awards, the Compensation Committee decided that annual long-term equity incentive awards granted to Mr. Sial, Mr. Mahaffey, and Mr. Richards in fiscal 2020 would be made half in the form of performance-based restricted stock units (which could be earned in amounts between 50% and 150% of the target amount) and half in the form of time-based restricted stock units, all of which would vest over four years.
+The Compensation Committee allocated long-term equity awards between time-based and performance-based restricted stock units.
+To balance the advantages of both time-based and performance-based awards, the Compensation Committee decided that annual long-term equity incentive awards granted to our named executive officers (other than Mr. Werner and Ms. MacPherson) in fiscal 2021 would be made half in the form of performance-based restricted stock units (which could be earned in amounts between 50% and 150% of the target amount) and half in the form of time-based restricted stock units, all of which would vest over four years.